The Bird that Spoke the Truth (New Mexican folktale): Latin America

 In a Latin American tale, The Talking Bird, the Singing Tree and the Fountain of Gold, a king likes to hunt in the forest, and reaches a hut in a village.
 He overhears three sisters talking inside a hut: the elder wants to marry the king's baker, the middle one the king's cook, and the youngest the king himself.
 The king marries the girls to their spouses of choice.
-Later, the queen gives birth to two boys and a girl, in three consecutive pregnancies; her jealous sisters take the children and cast them in the water, and accuse the children of devouring them.
+Later, the queen gives birth to two boys and a girl, in three consecutive pregnancies; her jealous sisters take the children and cast them in the water, and accuse the queen of devouring the babies.
 The children are saved by a couple of elderly farmers.
 After the farmers die, the three siblings hear about a mountain where they can find a talking bird, a singing tree and a fountain of gold.
 The two brothers fail and are turned to stone, and their sister obtains the treasures and restores her brothers to life.